The Team Behind the PA Solar Center

 Grew up: Wellsboro, PA, in the beautiful mountains of Tioga County, PA, which instilled a love of the outdoors and community in me.

-Passions in life: Camping, hiking, flat-water kayaking, exploring Main Street towns, and baking lots of pies to share with my husband, son, and friends (and always a small piece for Border Collie, Lucky).
+Passions in life: Camping, hiking, kayaking, exploring Main Street towns, and baking lots of pies to share with my son, family, and friends – and of course with my Border Collie, Lucky.